 Isla Navidad, 25 minutes north of Manzanillo, Jalisco, Mexico

 Surprisingly though, English proficiency is excellent here and the facilities more than live up to international expectations.
 The lobby gives a great first impression with its gleaming marble and panoramic views from the circular lounge at the end.
 A grand staircase leads down to several restaurants and a few levels further down is the excellent pool complex.
 Guest rooms are in the original building and multiple sections added on over the years, which can make for a confusing maze to navigate.
-A separate boutique hotel is a short ride or long walk away, originally the owner's family house, with its own pool and bar.
+A separate 14-room boutique hotel is a short ride or long walk away, originally the owner's family house, with its own pool and bar.

 Guests spend most of their time at the largest pool complex, which stretches on from a large kiddie pool to a built-in slide, tunnels, a hot tub, and then a large deep area with a swim-up bar.
 (See a video tour of the pool area here.)
 With a variety of lounging space and hammocks off to the side, it's easy to let the day slide by without moving, but lunch is never far away.
 The terrace restaurant serves up a la carte dishes beautifully presented, complete with heavy hand-blown glasses, and a buffet is available at peak times.